ekaitzht/skeleton/README.md

 ### How to run the project

 1. Create a .env file to load the environment variables.
 Remember that you need set up your Google Geocoding API_KEY and you email PASSWORD.
-You will need to enable Insecure applications to your email account https://support.google.com/accounts/answer/6010255
+Also you will need to enable insecure applications to your email account https://support.google.com/accounts/answer/6010255

 ```
 API_KEY=api_key